Radial Nerve Palsy

 A hand therapist will fit or fabricate an orthosis to straighten the fingers and support the wrist.
 The orthosis can help with grasp and release during day-to-day activities while awaiting nerve recovery.
 If surgery is required, hand therapy can help restore motion and use of the hand.

-If you are struggling with radial nerve palsy, contact Hand in Hand Rehabilitation in Carle Place & Manhattan for a visit and let’s get you on the road to recovery.
+If you are struggling with radial nerve palsy, contact Hand in Hand Rehabilitation in Manhattan & Carle Place, NY for a visit and let’s get you on the road to recovery.